Leggy Tradescantia: Long Bare Stems and the Pruning Reset

 - Stems growing long with wide gaps opening up between each leaf

-- Newest leaves noticeably smaller than the ones lower on the same stem
+- Newest leaves noticeably smaller than the ones lower down on the same stem

 - Lower stem sections becoming bare as leaves drop after a period of low-light stretching